MiraCosta College

-MiraCosta College is a public community college serving coastal North San Diego County in California with two campuses, one in eastern Oceanside and the other in Cardiff-by-the-Sea, and many satellite locations, including the Community Learning Center in western Oceanside.
+MiraCosta College is a public community college serving coastal Northern San Diego County in California with two campuses, one in eastern Oceanside and the other in Cardiff-by-the-Sea, and many satellite locations, including the Community Learning Center in western Oceanside.

 History

 MiraCosta was founded in 1934.
 Classes began in a wing at Oceanside High School.
 Originally, MiraCosta was known as Oceanside-Carlsbad Junior College.
 There were 122 students enrolled and 20 faculty members.
 It was the second community college to be established in San Diego County.
 Only 16 courses were initially offered, and they counted as credit toward advanced standing at the University of California.

 By 1959, enrollment in Oceanside-Carlsbad Junior College had grown to 500 full-time students in classrooms on 30 acre adjacent to Oceanside High School.
 In 1960, voters approved a separate community college district and a bond issue to provide funding for a new college campus.

 In 1964, the college relocated to its present 121 acre hilltop location and was renamed MiraCosta College.
 The name MiraCosta (Spanish for "behold the coast") refers to the panoramic ocean and coastal mountain views from the campus.
 The property was purchased for $575,000 and was part of a parcel owned by renowned ice skater Sonja Henie.
 A neighborhood in Oceanside named Henie Hills is to the west of the campus.

 The district once again expanded in 1976 to include all of the North County coastal communities from Camp Pendleton to Del Mar.
 By 1978, enrollment was more than 7,000 students.
 A satellite campus opened in Del Mar in a vacant elementary school.
 This campus served students who lived in the southern portion of the district.
 In the first semester, 1,034 credit students enrolled.
 Soon after, MiraCosta purchased a 48 acre parcel near the San Elijo Lagoon in Cardiff-by-the-Sea.
 The San Elijo Campus opened in 1988 to 2,500 credit students.

 In 2000, the Adult Learning Center relocated to its current permanent CLC location on Mission Avenue in Oceanside and was renamed the Community Learning Center.
 The center has expanded its adult education offerings to include parenting classes, workshops for older adults, and programs for those who are physically and mentally challenged.
 The Cisco Academy, offering training in computer networking, is also housed at the center.
 The college's Small Business Development Center is next door.